-As a result of the requested increase in salaries for executive branch employees by 4.6% for the pay year starting in January of 2023, a total of \$3.179 million in salaries and benefits was added to Reclamation's request within Water and Related Resources projects.
+As a result of the requested increase in salaries for executive branch employees by 4.6% for the pay year starting in January of 2023, an addition of \$2.6 million in salaries and benefits is also included in the Reclamation Land Resources Management Program to support personnel costs within the Water and Related Resources Account.
+The Bureau of Reclamation has also identified \$294,000 within the program to invest in IT modernization, IT workforce, and critical IT infrastructure needs.
+This funding will support key Department and Bureau-specific cybersecurity requirements and priorities such as Zero-Trust implementation, FISMA compliance, and effective oversight.